yodrew/yodrew.github.io/_includes/linksyaml.md

 navnext:
 ---

-These are all the external links in the book, in order of appearance.
+External links in the book are collected here, in order of appearance, with addresses.